 Let us take you back to a forgotten childhood memory.
 One where you scrounged through stacks of personalized keychains at a gift shop to find one with your name on it.
-That was your early personalize customer experience in the business.
-As you’ve grown older, you probably no longer demand the keychains, however, still appreciate an informal attachment with a product or business.
+That was your early personalized customer experience in the business.
+As you’ve grown older, you probably no longer demand the keychains, however, still appreciate an informal attachment to a product or business.

-As a startup or an SME (small- or medium-sized enterprise), customising the customer journey can be crucial to growth and development.
-Before delving into tips and techniques for the same, let’s review the advantages of incorporating personalisation in your small business:
+As a startup or an SME (small- or medium-sized enterprise), customizing the customer journey can be crucial to growth and development.
+Before delving into tips and techniques for the same, let’s review the advantages of incorporating personalization in your small business:

 - It improves the customer experience.
 A consumer with a great experience will give you a positive review, repeat sales, and an overall favorable brand image.

 - It increases brand loyalty.
 Buyers who have a strong connection with your brand are likely to stay committed and refer your business to their peers.

 - It gives you a competitive edge.
 In contrast to businesses that use cut-and-dry sales techniques, your business would be more appealing to people.